 Environmental analysis is a tool that helps us to evaluate the external and internal elements which are responsible to pollute the atmosphere, water body and other environmental settings.
-For environmental analysis, nine ambient air, noise levels and water samples were collected from sub-project area.
-The monitoring and analysis have been performed by Imperial Research Laboratory (IRL) team who monitored and collected samples around sub-project sites and recorded its GPS coordinates (Table 8).
-Detailed results, sampling and monitoring Locations can be seen in Annex-VII.
+For environmental analysis, four ambient air, noise levels and water samples were collected from sub-project area.
+The monitoring and analysis have been performed by Imperial Research Laboratory (IRL) team who monitored and collected samples around sub-project sites and recorded its GPS coordinates (Table 7).
+Detailed results (Annex-VII), sampling and monitoring Locations can be seen in Figure 26 and 27.

-All the parameters of ambient air quality and noise levels are within the limits of SEQS except CO which is slightly high at Ghotki.
-The sub-project areas are located in a sparsely populated rural area with no industrial or commercial activity which provide adequate wind corridor to dilute air pollution.
+All the parameters of ambient air quality and noise levels are within the limits of SEQS at all four sub-project sites.
 Vehicular traffic on dirt roads causes some dust emissions whose effect is fairly localized.
 However, traffic on the roads in the sub-project area is low compared to the national highways or other major roads.

 Water samples were collected from hand pump, tap water and water cooler available nearby and the source of all these sampling points were bore water/underground water in the area.
-The Physio-chemical analysis of water samples at nine locations (Qamber Shahdadkot, Ghotki, Badin, Jacobabad, Jamshoro, Thatta, Sujawal, and Tharparkar) shows that some parameters are exceeding from the permissible limits of WHO and SSDWQ such as TDS, Turbidity, Nitrate, Nitrite, manganese.
+The Physio-chemical analysis of water samples at four locations (Naushehro Feroz, Shikarpur, Sanghar and Umerkot) shows that some parameters are exceeding from the permissible limits of WHO and SSDWQ such as TDS, Turbidity, Nitrate, Nitrite, Manganese and Copper.
 However, the remaining parameters are with in safe limits.
 Microbiological quality of water samples at all locations shows contamination of Total Coliform and E.coli and does not qualify the limits set by WHO and NSDWQ.
-The high levels of above-mentioned parameters are the reason of industrial and municipal waste discharges as well as usage of animal manure and fertilizers in the area.
-When water passes through layers of the earth, it may enter to groundwater resources because of pollution of water with organic materials, decomposition of urban and industrial waste in the soil, washing of animal and chemical manures caused by agricultural activities as well as leakage of sewage9.
-It is recommended in section 6.1.3 of this report that proper filtration and treatment of ground water must be done before consumption for drinking purpose to avoid health issues.
+The high levels of abovementioned parameters are the reason of industrial and municipal waste discharges as well as usage of animal manure and fertilizers in the area.
+When water passes through layers of the earth, it may enter to groundwater resources because of pollution of water with organic materials, decomposition of urban and industrial waste in the soil, washing of animal and chemical manures caused by agricultural activities as well as leakage of sewage4.
+It is recommended in section 6.1.3 of this report that if ground water will be consumed for drinking purposes then proper filtration and treatment of ground water must be done before consumption for drinking purpose to avoid health issues.